AtishaRibeiro/CTGP-Time-Fetcher/README.md

 ### Usage

-For using the bot only the `TT Bot` directory is needed, you can throw the rest away.
+When using the bot only the `TT Bot` directory is needed, you can throw the rest away.
-Before running a `Config.py`file must be added in de directory which looks as follows:
+Before running a `Config.py`file must be added in de directory which looks like this:

 ```python
 TOKEN = "Discord Bot Token"